CNelias/SpectralEnvelope.jl/README.md

 ## To-do
 * Implement detrending and windowing for bias correction.
+* Implement bootstrap confidence intervals.
-* Make the extraction of optimal mappings more user-friendly
+* Make the extraction of optimal mappings more user-friendly.